Chirag-varu/Chirag-varu/README.md

 ### About Me

 Welcome to my GitHub profile!
-I'm a passionate MERN (MongoDB, Express.js, React.js, Node.js) stack developer with a strong focus on creating efficient, scalable, and user-friendly web applications.
-I thrive in fast-paced environments and enjoy turning complex challenges into simple, effective solutions.
+I am currently pursuing a BSc in IT, with experience in web development across WEB3 and cloud technologies.
+I enjoy exploring and experimenting with different technologies, constantly learning and growing in the process.
+My passion lies in building solutions that can create a meaningful impact on people's lives.
+Currently, I am delving into WEB3 and DevOps, expanding my knowledge in blockchain, automation, infrastructure, modern frameworks and cloud deployments.

 ## Tech Stack